Skip to Main Content

 • Make it clear if you are using any types of confidential data, such as personal data, sensitive biodiversity data, trade secrets, or military records.

-• Indicate that you understand the significance of information security in research data management and comply with the information security guidelines of the University of Lapland.
+• Indicate that you understand the significance of information security in research data management, know principles for classifying and handling data at the organization and comply with the information security guidelines of the University of Lapland.

 • Prior to starting research and data collection you must find out whether your research requires an ethical review.